 Conversely, if there's a dip below 0 dB, the microphone does not do such a great job at capturing those frequencies (it reproduces less of those frequencies in its electrical signal than there are in the acoustic source).

-Decibels are relative values, and so the graph’s Y-axis can be thought of as being relative to itself rather than to any fixed point.
-Although some manufacturers do link the Y-Axis decibel rating to a certain fixed point, in order to read the graph, we only need to know that the decibel values are relative to one another!
+Decibels are relative values, and so the graph's Y-axis can be thought of as being relative to itself rather than to any fixed point.
+Although some manufacturers link the Y-Axis decibel rating to a certain fixed point, to read the graph, we only need to know that the decibel values are relative to one another!

 The Frequency Response Line

 Of course, to complete the diagram, we must actually have a line that matches the relative sensitivity of the microphone to frequencies along the audible spectrum.